leangjia/blender_docs/manual/video_editing/preview/introduction.rst

 Show Annotations
    Displays :doc:`Annotations </interface/annotate_tool>` in the preview region.
 Sequence Render Image
-   Render image at playhead position.
+   Render the an image at the current frame.
 Sequence Render Animation
    Render timeline from Preview Start to Preview End Frame to a Video file or series of images.